 Founded in 1804, the New York Historical Society is the oldest museum in Manhattan.
 Today, the museum presents informative public programming, events, and exhibitions exploring both the history of New York City and the nation at large.
 Inside the NYHS, you will also find the DiMenna Children’s Museum and Barbara K. Lipman Children’s History Library.
 The permanent exhibitions at both the museum and the library offer an assortment of educational materials and programming for kids, from toddlers to age thirteen.

 The neighborhood’s evolved culinary offerings consist of signature dining, casual destinations, and independent bakeries and coffee roasters.
-Critically acclaimed restaurants near The Astor include Dovetail, RedFarm, Picholine, Prime KO, Ouest, Bar Boulud, and Jean-Georges.
-Some of Manhattan’s leading epicurean markets—Zabar’s, Fairway, and Citarella—line Broadway while adults and children alike revel in the indulgences of Shake Shack, Sugar and Plumm, Momofuku Milk Bar, and Margot Patisserie.
+Critically acclaimed restaurants near The Astor include Dovetail, RedFarm, Bar Boulud, Nice Matin, Sushi of Gari, Atlantic Grill, Momoya, and Jean—Georges.
+Some of Manhattan’s leading epicurean markets—Zabar’s, Fairway, and Citarella—line Broadway while adults and children alike revel in the indulgences of Shake Shack, Momofuku Milk Bar, and Margot Patisserie.

 At The Astor, one of the greatest amenities is the neighborhood.
-Live above coveted shopping such as Barneys New York, Stuart Weitzman, Papyrus, Lululemon, and The Art of Shaving.
-Amsterdam and Columbus avenues, along with Broadway, provide easy access to luxury retailers and lifestyle destinations including Burberry, Intermix, Rag & Bone, Alexis Bittar, Sephora, and Pookie & Sebastian.
+Live above coveted shopping such as Stuart Weitzman, L’Occitane and Lululemon.
+Amsterdam and Columbus Avenues, along with Broadway, provide easy access to luxury retailers and lifestyle destinations including Intermix, Rag & Bone, and Sephora.
+It’s also situated near some of the city’s best children’s offerings including Apple Seeds, The Children’s Museum and Z Baby.

-Home at The Astor includes Central and Riverside parks—lush jewels of open green space mere steps from your door and serving as exquisite natural gyms; as well as an on-site modern fitness center.
+Home at The Astor includes Central and Riverside parks—lush jewels of open green space are mere steps from your door; as well as an on-site modern fitness center.
 The Astor neighborhood brims with health and fitness options to help maintain a balanced routine.
 Local favorites include the JCC, SoulCycle, Equinox, Pure Yoga, Bikram Yoga, Uptown Pilates, and Ettia Holistic Day Spa.